revaturelabs/India-Training-Project-0-Presentations/index.md

-## Submit resources link for Review
+## Submit resources link for the Review